-Pineapple tarts are one of the most popular Chinese New Year goodies of which almost every household in Singapore considers a must-have during this festive season.
+Pineapple tarts are one of the most popular Chinese New Year goodies.
+Almost every household of every race in Singapore considers them a must-have during the festive season.
 Whether they are ball-shaped, rolls or open-faced tarts, everyone seems to enjoy these buttery and crumbly sweet treats.

-With the festive season around the corner, I believe many of us are getting ourselves down to serious shopping sussing out the best Chinese New Year goodies.
-To help you out, here is a list of 14 pineapple tarts in Singapore, that are sure to impress when your relatives come over.
+With the festive season just around the corner, many of us are getting ourselves down to serious shopping, hunting for the best Chinese New Year goodies.
+To help you out, here’s a list of 12 pineapple tarts in Singapore that’ll surely impress your friends and relatives.

-Whether it’s about getting pineapple tarts for your family, for your guests over for the festive season, or simply for stuffing yourself silly in front of Netflix, there are plenty for you to choose from.
+Whether it’s about getting pineapple tarts for your family and guests for the holidays, or simply for stuffing yourself silly in front of the TV, this list is all you need!

 1. Pineapple Tarts Singapore

 If you’ve tasted one, you’ve tasted them all?
 That certainly doesn’t apply to pineapple tarts!
 Pineapple Tarts Singapore 100% homemade and handmade creations are a step above the rest, elevating this humblest of CNY goodies to a whole new level of addictive deliciousness.

 From their pantry comes a collection of 10 pineapple tart flavours for Chinese New Year 2023, created from award-winning recipes perfected over the previous year.
 Our clear favourite was the Melt In Your Mouth – Pineapple Tarts.

 They are available as Melt In Your Mouth – Pineapple Tarts (20 pieces) (S$22.90) and Melt In Your Mouth – Pineapple Tarts (28 pieces) (S$25.90).
 The smaller package comes in a clear jar while you get a beautiful commemorative tin jar with the bigger option.